aneelakheli/Java/src/InnerClass/InnerClassREADME.md

 The anonymous class expression consists of the following:

-The __new__ operator
+1. The __new__ operator
-The name of an interface to implement or a class to extend.
-In [this](./HelloWorldAnonymousClass.java) example, the anonymous class is implementing the interface HelloWorld.
+2. The name of an interface to implement or a class to extend.
+In [this](./HelloWorldAnonymousClass.java) example, the anonymous class is implementing the _interface_ HelloWorld.

-Parentheses that contain the arguments to a constructor, just like a normal class instance creation expression.
-Note: When you implement an interface, there is no constructor, so you use an empty pair of parentheses, as in this example.
+3. Parentheses that contain the arguments to a constructor, just like a normal class instance creation expression. **Note:** When implement an interface, there is no constructor, so use an empty pair of parentheses, as in this example.

-A body, which is a class declaration body.
+4. A body, which is a class declaration body.
 More specifically, in the body, method declarations are allowed but statements are not.

 Because an anonymous class definition is an expression, it must be part of a statement.
 In this example, the anonymous class expression is part of the statement that instantiates the frenchGreeting object.
 (This explains why there is a semicolon after the closing brace.)

+**Accessing Local Variables of the Enclosing Scope, and Declaring and Accessing Members of the Anonymous Class**

+Like local classes, anonymous classes can capture variables; they have the same access to local variables of the enclosing scope:

+- An anonymous class has access to the members of its enclosing class.
+- An anonymous class cannot access local variables in its enclosing scope that are not declared as final or effectively final.
+- Like a nested class, a declaration of a type (such as a variable) in an anonymous class shadows any other declarations in the enclosing scope that have the same name.
+See Shadowing for more information.
+Anonymous classes also have the same restrictions as local classes with respect to their members:
+- You cannot declare static initializers or member interfaces in an anonymous class.
+- An anonymous class can have static members provided that they are constant variables.

+Note that you can declare the following in anonymous classes:

+- Fields
+- Extra methods (even if they do not implement any methods of the supertype)
+- Instance initializers
+- Local classes
+- However, you cannot declare constructors in an anonymous class.